Skincare Ingredients Glossary A-Z

 Antioxidants

-Antioxidants are essential to maintaining healthy skin because they help to defend skin against damage from free radicals.
+Antioxidants are essential to maintaining healthy skin because they help to defend skin against damage from free radicals (which we’re exposed to in most environments).
 They shield the skin’s surface and work to calm and repair stressed and damaged skin – resulting in skin that feels firmer and looks brighter.
 Popular antioxidants include vitamins C, A, and E.

 Derived from grains, azelaic acid is a gentle exfoliant which helps to reduce clogged pores and smooth skin texture.
 It also helps to calm redness so is beneficial to those who have rosacea, post-blemish pigmentation, or acne.